Tuesday, December 18, 2012

 Add mutton, potatoes, tomato and red chilies.

-Stir all the ingredients together for a couple of mins.
+Stir all together for a couple of mins.

 Pour in 1/2 liter of water.